Poarch Band of Creek Indians: History

-The Poarch Band members descend from Muscogee Creek Indians of the Upper Towns and Lower Towns who intermarried with Scottish and Irish traders.
-Because Muskogee ancestors of Poarch members were matrilineal and matrilocal, settler colonists targeted Muskogee women to gain land, wealth, and power.
-Intermarriage was a strategy of assimilation that was common across the history of southeastern Indigenous nations in the U.S. Predominant surnames in the group included the names Weatherford, McGillivray, Durant, McGhee, Moniac, Cornell, Gibson, Colbert, and Rolin.
-Muskogee ancestors of Poarch members fought alongside the United States against the rebelling Creek "Red Sticks" in the Creek War of 1813–1814.
-Many of these ancestors adopted more European-American practices than other Creek families stemming from their closer working relationships with whites and the pressures to conform to Christianity in the Deep South.
-Because of conflicts with other Creeks, ancestors of the Poarch Band petitioned the Creek Nation to migrate to lands in the southwest of Creek Nation territory in the early 1800s near the Tensaw River and the headwaters of the Perdido River.
+The Poarch Band members descend from Muscogee Creek Indigenous peoples of the Upper Towns and Lower Towns who intermarried with Scottish and Irish traders.
+Because Mvskoke ancestors of Poarch members were matrilineal and matrilocal, settler colonists targeted Mvskoke women to gain land, wealth, and power.
+Intermarriage was a strategy of assimilation that was common across the history of southeastern Indigenous nations in the U.S. Predominant lineages and surnames in the group include the names Weatherford, McGillivray, Durant, McGhee, Moniac, Cornell, Gibson, Colbert, Woods, and Rolin.

+In the early 19th century, various elements intensified tensions within the Creek Nation leading up to their removal.
+These elements included geopolitical shifts, a growing reliance on European trade and economy, inner rifts within the Creek Nation, and escalating colonial presence of British, Spanish, and U.S. forces.
+A faction of Creek traditionalists, known as the Red Sticks, started a rebellion against assimilated Creeks, which resulted in the U.S. government intervening against the Red Sticks.
+This rebellion is known as the Creek War of 1813-1814.
+Among the primary concerns of Red Stick Creeks was the belief that the growing assimilation into European-American practices, including pressures to conform to Christianity and a centralized Creek governance structure, was diminishing the Creek Nation's political strength to maintain authority over their territories and economies.
+The rebelling Creeks ultimately met their defeat at the hands of Andrew Jackson's enforcements.
+Among the Poarch ancestors, the Weatherford and Woods lineages were active participants in the Red Stick rebellion and allied with the traditionalists.
+Other Mvskoke ancestors of Poarch members fought alongside the U.S. against Creek traditionalists.
+Because of the conflicts with other Creeks, ancestors of the Poarch Band migrated to lands in the southwest of Creek Nation territory in the early 1800s near the Tensaw River and the headwaters of the Perdido River.
 Many of these Creek families remained in Alabama despite the Indian Removal Act of 1830, by which the majority of the tribe ceded their land and were forcibly moved to Indian Territory, west of the Mississippi River.
+However, several ancestors of Poarch members marched to Oklahoma, including Sam Moniac (Totkvs-Harjo) who was buried at Pass Christian in 1837.

-Under provisions of the Treaty of Fort Jackson, Poarch Creek ancestors selected four sections of land that would serve as the nucleus of the modern Poarch Band of Creek Indian community.
+Under provisions of the Treaty of Fort Jackson, Poarch Creek ancestors selected four sections of land that would serve as the nucleus of what eventually became known as the Poarch Band of Creek Indian community.
 These Indian reserves were held subject to federal trust restrictions.
-The "McGhee Reserve," a 240 acre tract taken by Lynn McGhee became a center of the Creek community.
-After the Civil War, other Creeks established homesteads on lands near the McGhee Reserve.
+The "McGhee Reserve," a 240-acre tract taken by Lynn McGhee became a center of the Creek community.
+After the Civil War, other Creeks established lands near the McGhee Reserve.
 They formed a community near Poarch, Alabama and sustained kinship and cultural ties through a high degree of endogamy within the Creek community.